Looking for the latest release notes? View release notes for SafeAssign.

 SafeAssign officially supports English only, but the service has no technical limitations that preclude using it with other languages.
 The results may vary and aren't guaranteed.
 Blackboard has a partnership with another plagiarism vendor, TurnItIn.
 TurnItIn integrates with Blackboard Learn and is available for international clients or anyone who needs support for languages other than English.
 To learn more, see www.turnItIn.com.

-- Go to Administrator Panel > Building Blocks > Installed Tools.
+- Go to Administrator Panel and select Building Blocks.
+Then select Installed Tools.

 - Locate the SafeAssign Building Block.
 In its menu, select Settings.
 On the configuration page, select SafeAssign Settings.